jesseweed/seti-ui/README.md

 1. Make sure that inside `extensions/theme-seti/build/update-icon-theme.js` - `let FROM_DISK` is set to true

 Then, you can make you SVG changes, re-run `gulp icon`, `node build/update-icon-theme.js` and re-launch your dev copy of VS Code.

+Please don't include the built files in your Pull Requests, because it can cause conflicts between PRs and we only need to do this during deploys otherwise.

 ## Deploying